PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 08:28:58
+Last updated: 2024-04-05 08:29:31
-Random Quote: The Lion does not concern itself with the opinions of sheep.  -  Tywin Lannister
+Random Quote: Sometimes distance is the only way to find peace.
+So you can heal your wound. - Berlin